Kopy91/seer_breast_cancer/README.md

 * [Matplotlib 3.7.1](https://matplotlib.org/stable/index.html)
 * [scikit-learn 1.2.2](https://scikit-learn.org/stable/)
 * [PDPbox 0.3.0](https://pdpbox.readthedocs.io/en/latest/)
+* for details see install instructions in Requirements.txt

 # The Data
 The data are from the Kaggle competition [Seer Breast Cancer Data - Labeled]([https://link-url-here.org](https://www.kaggle.com/datasets/reihanenamdari/breast-cancer)), which is based on the SEER Program of the NCI from 2017 November, providing information on population-based cancer statistics.
 The dataset involved female patients with infiltrating duct and lobular carcinoma breast cancer (SEER primary cites recode NOS histology codes 8522/3) diagnosed in 2006-2010.
 Patients with unknown tumour size, examined regional LNs, positive regional LNs, and patients whose survival months were less than 1 month were excluded; thus, 4024 patients were ultimately included.